gimseng/99-ML-Learning-Projects/001/exercise/readme.md

 The `./data/test.csv` dataset contains similar information but does not disclose the “ground truth” for each passenger.
 It’s your job to predict these outcomes.

-Using the patterns you find in the `train.csv` data, predict whether the other 418 passengers on board (found in `./data/test.csv`) survived.
+Using the patterns you find in the `./data/train.csv` data, predict whether the other 418 passengers on board (found in `./data/test.csv`) survived.

 # Tasks